 If no one witnessed the perpetrator commit the crime, the court will have to rely on the comprehensive analysis of other evidence instead of witness statements to reach a conclusion.
 This evidence can be verified to ascertain a source’s reliability.

 A single piece of circumstantial evidence isn’t considered sufficient, so several forms will be used throughout the trial.
-A judge or jury can also draw several potential conclusions from one piece of circumstantial evidence.
-However, this type of evidence is generally prioritized since direct evidence is more likely to be misused to obstruct judicial proceedings.
+A judge or jury can also draw several potential conclusions from one piece of evidence of this kind.
+However, it is generally prioritized since direct evidence is more likely to be misused to obstruct judicial proceedings.

 Principles of Circumstantial Evidence

 Circumstantial evidence has five key principles.
-These include:
+These include the following:

 - The court must fully establish the circumstances on which a conclusion or inference is based.

-- All established facts must exhibit consistency with the guilt hypothesis.
-This means that there is no other viable explanation for the crime.
+- All facts must be consistent with the guilt hypothesis.
+This means there is no other viable explanation for the crime.

 - The circumstances of the case must be conclusive beyond a reasonable doubt.